When you start receiving Social Security retirement benefits, some members of your family may also qualify to receive benefits on your record.

 If they qualify, your spouse or child may receive a monthly payment of up to one-half of your full retirement benefit amount.
 These payments will not decrease your retirement benefit.
 In fact, the value of the benefits your family may receive, added to your own, may help you decide if taking your benefits sooner may be more advantageous.

 Benefits paid to your spouse will not decrease your retirement benefit.
-In fact, the value of the benefits he or she may receive, added to your own, may help you decide if taking your benefits sooner may be more advantageous.
+In fact, the value of the benefits they may receive, added to your own, may help you decide if taking your benefits sooner may be more advantageous.

 If one of your children also qualifies for benefits, there is a limit to the amount we can pay your family.
 The total depends on your benefit amount and the number of family members who also qualify on your record.